 - The candidates will have to answer the English and Indian Languages papers in English and the respective Indian language (except where the translation is involved).

-What is Syllabus for Paper-I: Essay
+Syllabus for Paper-I: Essay

 Candidates may be required to write essays on multiple topics.
 They will be expected to keep close to the essay’s subject to arrange their ideas orderly and write concisely.
 Credit will be given for effective and exact expression.